Ask Chef Dennis

 Published: Nov 5, 2020 · Modified: Dec 10, 2021 by Chef Dennis Littley

-Jump to Recipe Jump to Video Print Recipe
+Jump to Recipe Listen to the Post

 When you want to cook up deliciousness in your kitchen for the holidays or a special Sunday Dinner, my Oven Roasted Rack of Pork will definitely be a crowd-pleaser.
-It’s easy to make and can be in your oven roasting to perfection in less than 10 minutes.
+It’s easy to make and can be in your oven, roasting to perfection in less than 10 minutes.
 It will actually take longer to preheat your oven than it will to prep this lovely pork rib roast.

 roasted rack of pork with a montreal seasoning crust on a white cutting board